paritytech/srtool/README.md

 So say you want to build a builder for rustc 1.70.0:

         RUSTC_VERSION=1.70.0 && docker build --build-arg RUSTC_VERSION=$RUSTC_VERSION -t paritytech/srtool:$RUSTC_VERSION .

-## User Scripts

-You can see the list of available scripts in the `/scripts` folder:

--   `help`: Show some help.

--   `version`: Show some version.

--   `info`: Show available system info before running a build.

--   `build`: Run the actual build.

-The `info` and `version` scripts pass any arguments you pass to the script to `jq`.
-So you can play with `c` (compact), `-M` (monochrome), `-C` color output.
-For instance `docker run --rm -it -v $PWD:/build chevdor/srtool:1.70.0 info -cM` shows a monochrome output on a single line.

-## Build your custom chain / parachain

-Building the runtime for your custom chain may not work with the default used for Kusama, Polkadot and Co.
-You can however help `srtool` make the right choices using ENV VARs.
-You will need to make a new alias as shown below.

-Here’s how to build the runtime for the substrate-node-template, for instance:

-    alias mysrtool='docker run --rm -it --name mysrtool -e RUNTIME_DIR=runtime -e BUILD_OPTS=" " -e PACKAGE=$PACKAGE -v $PWD:/build -v /tmp/cargo:/cargo-home chevdor/srtool:$RUSTC_VERSION'

-`BUILD_OPTS` is set to a space, not an empty string.

-Using `srtool-cli` makes the above much easier…​

-## Export the runtime

-To easily export your runtime, it will be copied in the container into the `/out` folder.
-If you mount this docker volume, you will find the wasm on your local filesystem once the run is complete.

-    docker run ... -v /tmp/out:/out ...